 Most Ally savings accounts and the free checking account that pays you interest have no monthly maintenance fees, so you don’t have to worry about keeping your balance above a certain threshold to avoid getting dinged.
-Ally pays 1.45% APY interest on savings accounts, APY on money market accounts and 0.6% APY on checking accounts — which jumps even higher if you have more than a $15,000 daily minimum balance.
+Ally pays 1.60% APY on savings accounts, 0.90% APY on money market accounts and 0.10% APY on checking accounts — which jumps to 0.60% APY if you have more than a $15,000 daily minimum balance.

 Plus, Ally Bank CD rates are among the highest in the country.
-For example, you could earn 1.15% APY on an 11-month CD with less than $5,000 and up to 2.25% APY on a five-year CD of any size.
+For example, you could earn 1.15% APY on an 11-month CD with less than $5,000 and 2.40% APY on a five-year CD with the same amount.

 Ally Bank also offers its own credit card that gives you cash back — plus a 10 percent bonus if you deposit it into an Ally Bank account.
 You can also get a competitive rate on a fixed or adjustable-rate mortgage or auto loan, as well as invest your money for the future.
 Note that to find out about Ally’s car financing offers, you’ll need to see your local auto dealer to review current rates.